Frequently Asked Questions

 8. Who has participated in developing GPSEN / RCE Greater Portland?

 A Coordinating Committee of over twenty individuals from local educational institutions, government agencies, non-profits, and business helped guide initial efforts to establish the RCE and apply for United Nations University recognition through the UNU’s Institute for Advanced Studies of Sustainability.
 These efforts included outreach to more than 100 stakeholders in the region and several large meetings with stakeholders.
-As of April, 2014, there were about 236 RCE participants subscribed to our listserv, plus 80 member institutions and organizations (see list of participating organizations).
+As of July, 2018, there were about 700 RCE participants subscribed to our listserv, plus 21 formal partner and over 60 informal partner institutions and organizations (see list of participating organizations).
 Many individuals are actively involved on RCE committees and working groups.
 Please join us!

 9. How is GPSEN supported?